Software Engineer, ZOZO New Zealand

 She says she would highly recommend the Bachelor of Computer and Information Sciences.

 “What you learn is obviously valuable in the tech industry, and the papers tend to shift every year to keep up with what’s new in the industry.
-That is so useful, because once you’ve finished the degree you won’t have to play catch-up to get to the level needed by employers; you’re already there.
+The longer that I spend away from university, the more I recognise how much studying at AUT truly prepared me for a successful career in technology.